Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: Introduction

-Early results from the NA50 collaboration at the SPS showed \jpsi suppression in PbPb collisions~\cite{NA50:1997rtj, NA50:2004sgj}.
-These results were extensively debated but were not a conclusive signature of QGP formation as other competing mechanisms can also contribute to quarkonium suppression, including cold nuclear matter (CNM) effects such as shadowing and nuclear absorption, and final-state interactions with comoving particles.
-Further studies by the E866~\cite{Leitch:2000jpsi}, PHENIX~\cite{PHENIX:2022nrm}, ALICE~\cite{ALICE:2014cgk}, CMS~\cite{CMS:2018gbb} and LHCb~\cite{LHCb-PAPER-2015-058,LHCb-PAPER-2017-014} experiments showed that the suppression is observed even in smaller collision systems like proton-nucleus ($p$A), known to be less prone to colour-screening effects.
-In particular, the suppression of \psitwos production relative to that of \jpsi states in $p$A collisions suggests that comovers, rather than QGP effects alone, are important in understanding quarkonium behaviour in high-energy collisions.
+The production of charmonia, in particular of the \jpsi and \psitwos states, has long been considered a key probe for understanding the properties of the quark-gluon plasma (QGP).
+The idea that quarkonium suppression is an indicator of QGP formation was introduced by T.~Matsui and H.~Satz, who proposed that in deconfined nuclear matter, \ccbar pairs become unbound under the effect of colour screening~\cite{Matsui:1986dk}, with different yields for different states according to their binding energy.
+Recently, the regeneration mechanism, within the QGP or at the phase boundary, has been considered an important ingredient for describing the \jpsi yields at the LHC~\cite{ALICE:2016flj} and nominal RHIC energies~\cite{PhysRevLett.97.232301}, with \psitwos production relative to that of \jpsi representing one possible discriminator between the two different regeneration scenarios~\cite{Braun-Munzinger:2000csl, Thews:2000rj}.
+Early results from the NA50 collaboration at the SPS indicated \jpsi suppression in PbPb collisions~\cite{NA50:1997rtj, NA50:2004sgj}.
+These results were extensively debated but were not a conclusive signature of QGP formation as other competing mechanisms, such as final-state interactions with comoving particles, can contribute to quarkonium suppression~\cite{Ferreiro:2012rq}.
+Further studies in small systems by the E866~\cite{Leitch:2000jpsi}, PHENIX~\cite{PHENIX:2022nrm}, ALICE~\cite{ALICE:2014cgk}, CMS~\cite{CMS:2018gbb} and LHCb~\cite{LHCb-PAPER-2015-058,LHCb-PAPER-2017-014} experiments showed that the charmonium suppression is observed even in collision systems like proton-nucleus ($p$A).
+In particular, the suppression of \psitwos production relative to \jpsi in $p$A collisions suggests that comovers mechanisms are important in understanding quarkonium behaviour in high-energy collisions.
 Theoretical models accounting for these effects have been developed to provide a more comprehensive interpretation of the data~\cite{Ferreiro:2014bia}.
+In addition, results from the PHENIX~\cite{PHENIX:2006gsi} and STAR~\cite{STAR:2019fge} experiments demonstrated significant suppression of \jpsi yields in AuAu collisions, providing insight into the competing effects of QGP formation and CNM contributions.
+These findings were then complemented by the ALICE~\cite{ALICE:2016flj} and CMS~\cite{CMS:2012bms} experiments which studied charmonium production in hadronic PbPb collisions.
+Furthermore, the ALICE~\cite{ALICE:2021gpt}, CMS~\cite{CMS:2023snh}, and LHCb~\cite{LHCb-PAPER-2022-012} collaborations have investigated charmonium photoproduction in ultra-peripheral collisions (UPCs), offering a complementary perspective by probing the gluon distributions in nuclei at low Bjorken-x.
+Together, these studies have advanced the understanding of the interplay between cold and hot nuclear matter effects, motivating new investigations of the properties of the medium through the relative suppression of quarkonium states.